Master Equation for a Quantum Gas of Polarizable Particles in Cavities: Lindblad master equation in the adiabatic limit and beyond

-with $E_{\rm kin}\ge \hbar\omega_\mathrm{R}$.
-The adiabatic condition~\eqref{eq:cond_pert_kin_energy} therefore implies that the effective master equation \eqref{eq:eff_master_equation:0} can be valid even in rather strong-coupling regimes, where $\eta_n\sqrt{N}\gtrsim |\Delta_n+\ii\kappa_n|$, provided the atomic ensemble is sufficiently cold that $|\Delta_n+\ii\kappa_n|^2\gg E_{\rm kin}\omega_\mathrm{R}/\hbar$.
-The condition~\eqref{eq:cond_pert_kin_energy} also implies that the master equation~\eqref{eq:eff_master_equation:0} is valid only for a finite time.
+Condition~\eqref{eq:cond_pert_kin_energy} also implies that the master equation~\eqref{eq:eff_master_equation:0} is valid only for a finite time.
 In fact, the Lindblad terms $\mathcal{D}[\hat{\alpha}_{0,n}]$ solely depend on the atomic positions.
 They emerge from incoherent scattering processes, where photons are emitted by the resonators.
 The dynamics they describe is a projective measurement of the atoms' positions, thus effectively causing heating of the quantum gas over time~\cite{Sierant:2019, Halati:2020a}.
 We can estimate the corresponding heating rate by examining the factor scaling the Lindblad terms.
 For a single cavity mode, the rate is

 where we have neglected the dispersive shift.
 Hence, the master equation~\eqref{eq:eff_master_equation:0} is expected to deliver a reliable description for times $t\lesssim 1/\Gamma_n$.
 We can extend the timescale over which the master equation is valid by including the first diabatic corrections.
 This is discussed in the next section.